 For training purposes 1367 sentences were selected from the corpus.
-The word recognition tests described here were performed on another block of the database that contains city names.
+The test results described here are isolated word recognition tests performed on another block of the database that contained city names.
 All the 500 city names (each pronounced by a different caller) were different.
 From the 500 recordings only 431 were employed in the tests as the rest contained significant non-stationary noise or were misread by the caller.
-The language model created for the words was a simple pronunciation dictionary that contained one phonetic transcript for each word and assumed that all of them had equal priors.
+The language model used was a simple pronunciation dictionary that contained one phonetic transcript for each word and assumed that each of them had equal priors.

 Preprocessing.
-For acoustic preprocessing we applied the Hvite module of the well-known Hidden Markov Model Toolkit (HTK) [11].
+For acoustic preprocessing we applied the Hvite module of the wellknown Hidden Markov Model Toolkit (HTK) [11].
 We used the most popular preprocessor configuration, that is we extracted 13 MFCC coefficients along with the corresponding delta and delta-delta values, thus obtaining the usual 39-element feature vector [11].
 For recognition we used our own HMM/ANN decoder implementation, which was earlier found to have a performance similar to that of the standard HTK recognizer.

 Model Configurations.
 The neural net used in the system contained 150 sigmoidal hidden neurons and a softmax output layer.
 Training was performed by conventional backpropagation.
 The net was trained by making use of the manual segmentation of the database, that is no embedded training was applied here (although a Viterbi-like embedded training scheme is known to be applicable to hybrid models [1]).

 Two different model configurations were examined in the experiments.
-In our short-hand notation, the formula evaluated for each segment is
+In our shorthand notation, the formula evaluated for each segment is

-$$\frac{P_U^{\alpha_U} \cdot P_S^{\alpha_S} \cdot P_D^{\alpha_D} \cdot I}{P(u_i)}.
-(7)$$
+$$\frac{P_U^{\alpha_U} \cdot P_S^{\alpha_S} \cdot P_D^{\alpha_D} \cdot I}{P(u_i)}.$$ (7)